 Tom Gill, Vice President of the U.S. Lifesaving Association, said, “There’s no substitute for safety, and the lifeguards are a part of the safety chain.
 The pandemic is largely to blame for the shortage.
 Towns are not able to hire, train, and certify new lifeguards fast enough, just as more Americans are flocking to waterfront destinations for the summer.”

 There have been dangerous rescues and even fatal encounters in some areas that would typically be covered by lifeguards.
-Recently a 14-year-old girl in Michigan had to be airlifted in critical condition after and open water incident.
-In this case a lifeguard tower was standing empty, leaving the swimmers at the beach at a greater risk.
+Recently a 14-year-old girl in Michigan had to be airlifted in critical condition after an open water incident.
+In this case, a lifeguard tower was standing empty, leaving the swimmers at the beach at a greater risk.

 Experts say it’s even more important to make sure there’s a lifeguard on duty, even for strong swimmers.
 “When they’re on those lifeguard stands, they’re not waiting for the call, they’re there to keep people out of trouble,” Gill explained.
 “People that think they don’t need lifeguards are probably overestimating their abilities.”